VA Death Benefits - Sacred Honor

 - Legal matters (including tax issues)

 - Relocation assistance (including shipment of household goods)

 - Information and referral, including coordinating with outside agencies such as benevolent and philanthropic agencies

 Arlington National Cemetery is likely the most recognized of all national cemeteries, and is the final resting place of more than 400,000 active duty service members, veterans and family members.
 Due to its popularity, it can take several weeks for a burial request to be processed and granted.
-Additionally, to inurn cremated remains, families will be required to validate that a cremation urn contains 100 percent of the ashes received from the crematorium or funeral home before Arlington National Cemetery conducts the burial service.
-Therefore, keepsake urns that contain a small amount of ash that a family can bring home or the scattering of ashes are not permitted.
+Additionally, to inter cremated remains, families will be required to validate that a cremation urn contains 100 percent of the ashes received from the crematorium or funeral home before Arlington National Cemetery conducts the burial service.
+Therefore, keepsake urns with ashes that a family can bring home or the scattering of ashes are not permitted.
 If this is important to the family, it’s advised to consider other national cemetery options.

 Qualified individuals can request a burial at sea.
 Both cremated and casketed remains are permitted.
 The ceremony is performed on any Naval vessel while the ship is deployed.
 Therefore, family members must understand they are not allowed to be present when the cremains or casketed remains are deposited into the water.
 However, the family will be notified of the date, time, and longitude and latitude of the disposition of their loved one’s ashes once the committal service has been completed.
 Cremated remains may either be scattered or submerged in an urn.
 For more information about a Burial at Sea, click here.
 All of the agencies mentioned are well prepared to assist a family in their time of need.